piko-framework/db-record/README.md

 ## Installation

-It's recommended that you use Composer to install Piko Db Record.
+It is recommended to install Piko Db Record with Composer:

 ```bash
 composer require piko/db-record